lingjzhu/slime_doc/apptainer.md

+Installing packages on a public HPC server is not straightforward.
 It is recommended that you use `Apptainer` to manage your local Python environment.

 ### Find your environmnet from [Docker Hub](https://hub.docker.com/).